christinamatu/Portfolio/README.md

 👋 Hi, my name is Christina.
 I am an aspiring data scientist with a background in chemistry.
-Please feel free to look at some of the projects I worked on ૮ ˶ᵔ ᵕ ᵔ˶ ა
+Please feel free to look at some of the projects I worked on!

 <!---
 christinamatu/christinamatu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.